DataDog/datadog-api-client-java/RELEASING.md

 - Pull the latest changes after merging the above PR.
 - Run `mvn --settings settings.xml release:prepare` and follow the prompts to update the version and tag the repository.
-- Run `mvn --settings settings.xml release:perform` to deploy the artifact to bintray.
+- Run `mvn --settings settings.xml release:perform` to deploy the artifact to Bintray.
-- Find the artifact in bintray and publish.
+- Find the artifact in Bintray and publish to make it visible to all.
-- Within bintray, sync to maven central.
+- TODO - Within Bintray, sync to maven central.

 ## Release